 The Group's interest rate exposure relates mainly to its balance of cash equivalents and short-term bank deposits.
-These balances are mostly held in USD bearing interest rates given by banks (interest rate - at a range of 2.5% - 3.65%), which changes from time to time.
+These balances are mostly held in USD bearing interest rates given by banks (during 2020, about 1%), which changes from time to time.